When is is put in English? Uses of was - were

 to be good at

 We are good at this English grammar rule.
-We have a good command of this rule of English grammar.
+We are fluent in this rule of English grammar.

 to be aware of